Grassycup/GCDiscordBot/README.md

 Grassycup Discord Bot
 ===================
 Fancy Discord Bot

-Has the ability to join a discord chat channel and convert voice to text
+Has the ability to join a discord voice channel and convert speech to text.

 > **Commands**:
 > - !help - Get help
 > - !join VoiceChannelName - Join specified voice channel and transcribe speech